flutter/website/src/cookbook/testing/integration-test-profiling.md

 ---
-title: "Performance profiling with integration tests"
+title: Performance profiling with integration tests
 ---

 When it comes to mobile apps, performance is critical to user experience.
 Users expect apps to have smooth scrolling and meaningful animations free of stuttering or skipped frames, known as "jank."
 How can we ensure our apps are free of jank on a wide variety of devices?

 There are two options: first, we could manually test the app on different devices.
 While that approach might work for a smaller app, it will become more